-Wondering about the best wheels for roller derby in 2019?
+Wondering about the best wheels for roller derby in 2021?
 This article will guide you through choosing the best roller derby wheels.
 There are many factors that come into play when attempting to choose the right wheels for your roller skates and there is no way we can possibly cover every aspect of wheel buying in one article.
-This article is intended to be a guide and, though it has recommendations for the "best" wheels, it cannot possibly cover the unique needs of every skater.
+This article is intended to be a guide and, though it has recommendations for the “best” wheels, it cannot possibly cover the unique needs of every skater.
 However, we hope that by reading this guide you will be able to better determine what wheels are right for you.
-Because our customers constantly ask us "what wheels are best for roller derby", we want to address as many questions as we can here for everyone to see.
+Because our customers constantly ask us “what wheels are best for roller derby”, we want to address as many questions as we can.

 There’s no doubt Atom is still making the most popular derby wheels as they have in the past.
 That’s apparent by the number of votes Atom gets on our poll.
 Not only is this brand hot, the majority of the brand’s products were developed by world champion skaters.
 In Atom’s line of wheels, the most popular wheels are the Savant, Boom, and Poison wheel.
 Mota has developed some amazing wheels including their TKO and Toxic lines in the last few years that have quickly become favorites of the roller derby community!
 There has also been an explosion with the Radar Halo wheels this year as well as with the ever popular GrnMnstr Morphs!
 Keep voting and sending in your comments so we can keep this page accurate!

 Atom Savant Wheels